-While Capital Match has its own credit assessment team to screen and allows only creditworthy businesses to borrow through its platform, the inherent risks related to investment cannot be entirely eliminated.
+While Capital Match has its own credit assessment team to screen and allows only creditworthy businesses to request financing through its platform, the inherent risks related to investment cannot be entirely eliminated.
 As with all investment opportunities, investors may lose all or most of their investment or adversely affect future principal and interest payments they expect to receive.

 Facilities offered through Capital Match's platform are guaranteed by personal guarantors but not secured by any collateral, insured by any third party and not backed by any governmental authority in any way (unless stated otherwise).
-In the event that a borrower defaults on a facility, we would typically communicate the situation to both the borrower and investors, in an attempt to reach a settlement agreement.
+In the event that a borrower or a receivables seller defaults on a facility, we would typically communicate the situation to both the borrower / seller and investors, in an attempt to reach a settlement agreement.
 In an unfortunate event that the situation requires debt collection, the servicing effort will be outsourced to a third-party collection agency or a law firm will be engaged.
 We do not guarantee the success of the third-party collection agency's or law firm's efforts to collect the outstanding debt.

-While online debt crowdfunding has been around internationally for a decade, the ability of the asset class to withstand a market recession remains untested as online platforms were not originating significant volumes during the recession of 2008.
+While online debt or invoice financing has been around internationally for a decade, the ability of the asset class to withstand a market recession remains untested as online platforms were not originating significant volumes during the recession of 2008.
 In a recession, it is expected that defaults will increase as businesses are facing financial challenges themselves.
 This will lead to a decrease in investor returns on both principal and interest.

 There is currently no secondary market on Capital Match where facilities can be sold so if you need to liquidate your investments you will need to find your own purchaser who is also registered with Capital Match.
-Alternatively, you may register your intent to liquidate your investment with Capital Match and we will make an effort to find a purchaser willing to purchase your facilities.
-However, the success of matching you with a purchaser is subject to the availability of investors willing to purchase your loans at the time of your request.

 New investors should take advantage of the $1,000 minimum investment when participating in a facility.
 If you invest in 1 facility at $10,000 you are running a much higher risk than if you invest in 10 facilities at $1,000 each.
 The reason is that one default could wipe out your gains, if you only have 1 facility.